The Everyday Prayer Co started as a simple desire I had: I wanted to learn how to pray the Rosary.

 - Say the Fatima Prayer

-The key to practicing this decade, is to start to practice 'meditative prayer.'
+The key to praying this decade, is to start to practice 'meditative prayer.'
 This is prayer where we don't focus on the words being said as much, we focus and practice simply 'being with God.'
 After the words are memorized and natural, we let them float by as we say them, and we focus on just being with Jesus as we pray.

 What is he saying to you?
 Can you sense him with you?
 Just focus on him.